 Mr. Cioffi is one of the leading practitioners in the distressed debt area and has assisted numerous clients in establishing and implementing policies and procedures for the purchase and sale of various types of bank debt, and assisting such clients in understanding the documentation utilized in the secondary market trading of distressed debt.

-Mr. Cioffi has authored numerous articles on a variety of legal topics, including “A New Way to Finance CLO Securities”, Asset Securitization Report, January 10, 2018; “The New Way CLO Managers are Financing Skin in the Game”, Asset Securitization Report, January 11, 2016; “Collateralized Loan Obligations”, The Hedge Fund Law Report, June 2013; “Subscription (Capital Call) Loan Facilities: The Devil is in the Details”, The Deal, February, 2012, and “A Primer on Subscription (Capital Call) Loan Facilities”, The Journal of Structured Finance, Summer 2012; “CLOs – Lessons Learned”, Asset Securitization Report, July 2011; “The CLO Deep Discount Dilemma”, Asset Securitization Report, May 25, 2009; “When In Doubt, ‘Vertical Slice’ It?”, Asset Securitization Report, December 15, 2008; “When Should a Loan Trade as ‘Distressed?’”, The Distressed Debt Report, July 22, 2008; “Assessing CDO Event of Default Risk”, The Deal, February 4, 2008; “Double Dipping Issues Relating to CLO and CDO Management Fees”, January 2008; and “Structured Investment Vehicles: Structures and New Developments”, Euromoney, 2007.
+Mr. Cioffi has authored numerous articles on a variety of legal topics, including “Adapting CLO Documentation in the Midst of COVID-19”, Asset Securitization Report, July 27, 2020; “A New Way to Refinance CLO Securities”, Asset Securitization Report, January 10, 2018; “The New Way CLO Managers are Financing Skin in the Game”, Asset Securitization Report, January 11, 2016; “Collateralized Loan Obligations”, The Hedge Fund Law Report, June 2013; “Subscription (Capital Call) Loan Facilities: The Devil is in the Details”, The Deal, February, 2012, and “A Primer on Subscription (Capital Call) Loan Facilities”, The Journal of Structured Finance, Summer 2012; “CLOs – Lessons Learned”, Asset Securitization Report, July 2011; “The CLO Deep Discount Dilemma”, Asset Securitization Report, May 25, 2009; “When In Doubt, ‘Vertical Slice’ It?”, Asset Securitization Report, December 15, 2008; “When Should a Loan Trade as ‘Distressed?’”, The Distressed Debt Report, July 22, 2008; “Assessing CDO Event of Default Risk”, The Deal, February 4, 2008; “Double Dipping Issues Relating to CLO and CDO Management Fees”, January 2008; and “Structured Investment Vehicles: Structures and New Developments”, Euromoney, 2007.
 Mr. Cioffi is also a regular speaker at various conferences on numerous topics including asset securitization, CLOs, telecom receivables, SIVs distressed debt and restructurings.

 Mr. Cioffi is a member of the American Bar Association, The Loan Syndication and Trading Association, The Loan Market Association and the LSTA CLO Committee.